Introduction

 For Landlords

-Automated Receipt Generation: Meet your legal requirement to provide receipts without manual effort.
+Automated Receipt Generation: Meet your legal obligation to provide receipts without manual effort.
 Every tenant payment automatically generates a professional receipt.

 Rental Income Tracking: Keep accurate records of all rental income for your tax declarations.
 Export reports for your accountant or FIRS submissions.